 FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-Your vet is going to be your partner in this important task, so it pays to choose someone that you like and trust.
+Keeping Fido healthy is at the top of your list of responsibilities, and your vet is going to be your partner in this, so it pays to choose someone that you like and trust.

 Taking the time to choose wisely right now will be worth the effort!

-First of all I'd suggest talking with local friends, work-mates and family to see who they trust with their precious pets.
+A good way to start is to talk with local friends, colleagues and family members to see who they trust with their four legged family members.

 If your dog is purebred, you may want to check with any local breed clubs, groups, organizations or owners.